Chief of Staff to the President (Nigeria): History

-In May 1999, President Olusegun Obasanjo appointed Abdullahi Mohammed, previously the National Security Adviser as the first Chief of Staff to the President, he continued in this role until after the first year of the Umaru Yar'Adua presidency, with his Deputy Gbolade Osinowo succeeding him.
+In May 1999, President Olusegun Obasanjo appointed Abdullahi Mohammed, previously the National Security Adviser as the first Chief of Staff to the President, he continued in this role until after the first year of the Umaru Musa Yar'Adua presidency, with his Deputy Gbolade Osinowo succeeding him.
 President Yar'Adua abolished the office, and instead relied on a group of close advisers.

 Following President Yar'Adua's death, his successor Goodluck Jonathan assumed office as acting president.
 In a bid to consolidate his nascent presidency, Jonathan appointed his ally Mike Oghiadomhe as Chief of Staff and General Aliyu Gusau as his National Security Adviser.
 In February 2014, Oghiadomhe resigned from the position and was replaced by General Jones Arogbofa.

 In 2015, Muhammadu Buhari won the presidential election.
 In August 2015, he appointed Abba Kyari as Chief of Staff.
 Following President Buhari's first illness and medical vacation, Kyari grew increasingly powerful and increasingly clashed with the Vice President Yemi Osinbajo.
 In 2019, Buhari ordered his cabinet to pass all government correspondences and requests through Abba Kyari, making him the principal channel of communication between the president and the government.

 On 17 April 2020, Abba Kyari died of COVID-19.
 On 13 May 2020, Ibrahim Gambari was appointed as chief of staff.

+On 1 March 2023, Bola Tinubu won the 2023 presidential election.
+On 2 June 2023, He appointed Femi Gbajabiamila, the 14th speaker of the House of Representatives as Chief of Staff.